bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>Calling the validatePassword() function: The code snippet below shows a full end to end check for validating a password…</em>dzone.com</a><a href="https://dzone.com/articles/javascript-promises-and-why-asyncawait-wins-the-ba" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/improve-your-asynchronous-javascript-code-with-async-and-await-c02fc3813eda" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/improve-your-asynchronous-javascript-code-with-async-and-await-c02fc3813eda"><strong>How to Improve Your Asynchronous JavaScript Code With Async and Await</strong><br />
-<em>If you’ve had the chance to observe modern JavaScript code, there are high chances that you’ve seen the async and await…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/improve-your-asynchronous-javascript-code-with-async-and-await-c02fc3813eda" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>If you've had the chance to observe modern JavaScript code, there are high chances that you've seen the async and await…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/improve-your-asynchronous-javascript-code-with-async-and-await-c02fc3813eda" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@micksheridan.24/making-fetches-easy-with-async-await-8a1246efa1f6" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@micksheridan.24/making-fetches-easy-with-async-await-8a1246efa1f6"><strong>Making Fetches Easy With Async Await</strong><br />
 <em>Asynchronous requests are the source of many common and frustrating bugs in otherwise clean code.
 Because most of…</em>medium.com</a><a href="https://medium.com/@micksheridan.24/making-fetches-easy-with-async-await-8a1246efa1f6" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>